geocrafter-studio/caop2geojson/README.md

   --overwrite           Overwrite existing files on export.
 ```

+## Supported Formats

+Despite it's initial purpose and naming, the tool was tested to export `GeoJSON` and `ESRI Shapefile` formats.
+Since it's using [Fiona](https://github.com/Toblerity/Fiona) in the background, the supported driver's list for export will depend on the [OGR](http://www.gdal.org/ogr_formats.html) installation on your system.
+For further info check [Fiona](http://toblerity.org/fiona/manual.html) and [OGR](https://trac.osgeo.org/gdal/) documentation.

 ## Contact

 If you need further assistance please contact [info[at]geocrafter.eu](info@geocrafter.eu)

 ## License

-caop2geojson is Free and Open Source sofware and is licensed under the Simplified BSD License.
+caop2geojson is Free and Open Source sofware and is licensed under 3-clause BSD License.